 This Easy and Moist Apple Coffee Cake is topped with crunchy streusel and is the perfect way to celebrate apple season!
 With a sweet apple flavor and melt-in-your-mouth texture, it’s sure to be a hit at your next breakfast or brunch gathering.
 Plus, it’s so easy to make that you’ll be able to whip it up in no time!

 A coffee cake is a cake that is traditionally served with coffee.
 It can be either yeast-based or quick bread and is often flavored with cinnamon, nuts, and fruit.
+I prefer not to use yeast in my coffee cakes because I dont like having to wait a long time to eat!

 As a trained pastry chef I love to play around with textures and it was important to me that this cake stayed moist and tender with a crumb topping that is sweet and crunchy.

-You can serve this cake warm or at room temperature, and it’s just as delicious either way.
 It’ll serve around 10-12 people depending on how big you cut the slices.
 I like to serve it with a dollop of freshly whipped cream or even vanilla ice cream, but it’s also great on its own!

 WHY YOU SHOULD MAKE THIS RECIPE